0xPolygon/polygon-cli/doc/polycli_p2p_crawl.md

-  -d, --database string                Node database for updating and storing client information -h, --help                           help for crawl -n, --network-id uint                Filter discovered nodes by this network id -p, --parallel int                   How many parallel discoveries to attempt (default 16) -r, --revalidation-interval string   Time before retrying to connect to a failed peer (default "10m") -t, --timeout string                 Time limit for the crawl (default "30m0s")
+  -d, --database string                Node database for updating and storing client information -h, --help                           help for crawl -n, --network-id uint                Filter discovered nodes by this network id -u, --only-urls                      Only writes the enode URLs to the output (default true) -p, --parallel int                   How many parallel discoveries to attempt (default 16) -r, --revalidation-interval string   Time before retrying to connect to a failed peer (default "10m") -t, --timeout string                 Time limit for the crawl (default "30m0s")